 - Princess Cruises cancel all operations for the entire summer season.
 Passengers can request a full refund or receive 125% cruise credit.

-- Royal Caribbean, Celebrity, Azamara and Silversea have cancelled all sailings until the 31st July.
+- Royal Caribbean, Celebrity, Azamara and Silversea have cancelled most sailings until 15th September, excluding sailings from China which are suspended through the end of July, and Bermuda, suspended through October 31st.
 Passengers can request a full refund, a 125% cruise credit or can change existing cruise to 2021 at the same cost – see more here.

 Refunds and Vouchers: